alexbevi/alexbevi.github.com/_posts/2021-05-19-scummvm-asylum-engine.markdown

 ![](/images/asylum-tweet.png)

 Fast forward to 2021 and we find out that [Alexander Panov](https://github.com/alxpnv) has picked up the development and completed the engine!
-The outstanding work left was the inventory management and a number of bugfixes, which he was able to get sorted out over the course of a few months.
+The outstanding work left was the inventory management, encounters and a number of bugfixes, which he was able to get sorted out over the course of a few months.

 Alexander is now a member of the ScummVM team, and thanks to his efforts this 12 year journey can finally conclude with a working engine merged into ScummVM that will allow countless others to enjoy Sanitarium.